Written by: Apurva Pawar

 They can be welcoming, but not with everyone, and if someone approaches them quickly and sees them as a threat, they may growl at young kids or other dogs.

-They must receive training in order to know how to act in crowded areas, parks, around strangers, and kids, or while close to traffic.
+They must receive training to know how to act in crowded areas, parks, around strangers, and kids, or while close to traffic.

 7. Adaptability